Research

 How did open-weight LLMs catch closed-source in March 2026?

 March 2026 compressed the frontier-coding benchmark gap to within 2-3 points across the proprietary and open-weight tiers.
-Mistral Small 4 at 6.5B active beat models 20x larger via its MoE architecture.
+Mistral Small 4 at 6.5B active beat dense models 4-10x larger via its MoE architecture.
 Mistral Large 3 (December 2025, GA in March) at 41B active reached parity with top instruction-tuned closed models.
 GLM-5.1 (Zhipu, March 27) competed on coding and agentic tasks at very low cost.
 Open-weight prices dropped 40-80% year-over-year.
-The takeaway: by April 2026 the open-weight tier was structurally ready to ship DeepSeek V4 at roughly 1/34 the output price (about $0.87 vs GPT-5.5's $30) of GPT-5.5. and the proprietary labs had no pricing answer.
+The takeaway: by April 2026 the open-weight tier was structurally ready to ship DeepSeek V4 at roughly 1/34 the output price of GPT-5.5 (about $0.87 vs GPT-5.5's $30), and the proprietary labs had no pricing answer.

 What is the best open-source LLM in March 2026?

 Mistral Large 3 (released December 4 2025, generally available throughout March) is the strongest non-Chinese open-weight option.
 675B total / 41B active parameters MoE under Apache 2.0, with a 256K context window and multimodal capability.
-For on-device or single-GPU deployment, Mistral Small 4 (March 16) at 6.5B active is the on-device pick.
+For efficient datacenter self-hosting, Mistral Small 4 (March 16) at 6.5B active is the canonical pick on a 4xH100-class footprint.
 For Chinese-lab open-weight at low cost, GLM-5.1 (Zhipu, March 27) under MIT license competes well on coding and agentic tasks.
 For multilingual production, Qwen 3.5 Small Series (March 1) covers 0.8B to 9B dense sizes for fine-tuning bases.
 Llama 4 had been shipping for 11 months by March 2026 (April 5, 2025 launch); it remains the long-context open-weight default.

 What is the best LLM for coding in March 2026?